 Figure 1- Requesting screenshots of a similar existing product from a colleague

-I’ve not included the provided screenshots in this report & have removed the majority of the previews from the figure above.
+I’ve not included the provided screenshots in this report & have removed most of the previews from the figure above.
 This information can be considered trade secrets, so this was done to protect the privacy of the stakeholders involved.

 Wireframes